What is Average Handle Time?

 AHT is activated as soon as a customer initiates a call and ends when the customer agent completes all basic operations related to the call

-Most call centers make use of the Average Handle Time Call Metric to decide if there is a need for additional hiring or training.
-One significant advantage of knowing your AHT is that it will help you identify if you need to work on reducing the amount of time you spend on each call you make.
+Most call centers use the Average Handle Time Call Metric to decide if there is a need for additional hiring or training.
+One significant advantage of knowing your AHT is that it will help you identify if you need to reduce the amount of time you spend on each call you make.
 It is also one of the powerful tools used to gauge the effective functioning of an agent and the call center organization as a whole.

 The Average Handle Time accounts for the number of calls handled within a given period, the total talk time, and the whole hold time.